scubamount/scubamount.github.io/README.md

 # What Is It?

 This PowerShell 7 module is a comprehensive collection of user-friendly admin utilities designed to optimize processes and enhance efficiency across core infrastructures.
-Each script leverages C# and .NET classes, and is packaged as a NuGet module published to a redundantly backed-up location, facilitating seamless importation as usable Cmdlets and advanced functions.
+Each script can leverage C# and .NET classes, and is packaged as a NuGet module published to a redundantly backed-up location, facilitating seamless importation as usable Cmdlets and advanced functions.

-Documentation for each command can be accessed using the `get-help` function, providing details on optional parameters, purpose, documentation, or examples.
+Documentation for each command can be accessed using the `get-help` function, providing details on optional parameters, purpose, or examples.
 Tasks that are typically performed manually can be streamlined and automated, delivering plug-and-play tools that improve productivity.
 The inclusion of terminal autocompletions and alias dotfile examples further enhances user experience.

 Commands may prompt the user for input or utilize a Windows dialog/explorer box to facilitate object selection, such as .Exe files on the local file system or .txt or .csv lists of computers.
 This results in frictionless, modular, and scalable commands, reducing the time required to hardcode commands and enabling admins to focus on their core tasks.